Emotion (Carly Rae Jepsen album): Writing and development

+Recording

-Jepsen combed through Dev Hynes' discography after becoming infatuated with "Losing You" by Solange, to which she found his name listed in its production credits.
+Jepsen combed through Dev Hynes's discography after becoming infatuated with "Losing You" by Solange, to which she found his name listed in its production credits.
 Jepsen sought to collaborate, stating she was a fan, which Hynes hesitated to believe.
-He was eventually "won over" by Jepsen's demonstration of her vocal ability and work ethic, and credited her with genuine intentions of "[developing] a new aesthetic".
+At a series of studio sessions in New York, Jepsen's vocal ability and work ethic ultimately won Hynes over, and Hynes credited her with genuine intentions of "[developing] a new aesthetic".
 The pair worked in a Chelsea studio between Jepsen's Cinderella performances.
 Hynes sent a demo of what would become "All That", where Jepsen wrote the bridge and produced the vocals herself.
 Ariel Rechtshaid was brought in for additional work on the song.
-In a similar affair, Jepsen's admiration of Sky Ferreira's work led her to Rechtshaid and the pair began meeting for coffee dates, figuring out a session date as he was in the midst of producing with Brandon Flowers.
-Rechtshaid further contributed to Emotion by aiding in the selection process of its track list and finalizing the production on its closer, "When I Needed You".
+Rechtshaid further contributed to Emotion by aiding in the selection process of its track list and finalising the production on its closer, "When I Needed You".

-Rostam Batmanglij was a prior fan of Jepsen's work when he reached out to her in the summer of 2014, after learning that she was in Los Angeles writing with various people.
-Jepsen was "over the moon" and the pair developed "Warm Blood" over the next year, the first verse recorded as Jepsen sat on the carpet of Batmanglij's home studio.
+American musician Rostam Batmanglij was a prior fan of Jepsen's work when he reached out to her in the summer of 2014, after learning that she was in Los Angeles writing with various people.
+They developed "Warm Blood" over the next year, the first verse recorded as Jepsen sat on the carpet of Batmanglij's home studio.
 Batmanglij announced the track's existence via Twitter on April 29, 2015.